michelleluu/michelleluu.github.io/essays/codingstandards.md

 >
 >   (geekforgeeks.org)

 And this could not be more true.
 It makes just as much sense as to follow the syntax/grammatical structures of speaking languages.
 If they are not followed, they can not be understood and thus the sentence is not effectively communicated.
-Coding standards allow for us to do so for languages in the world of programming.
+Coding standards allow for us to do so for languages in the world of programming, and eventually you learn to code in compliance with the coding standards.

 <img class="ui medium left floated rounded image" src="https://res.cloudinary.com/practicaldev/image/fetch/s--FQxU3AZj--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/http://res.cloudinary.com/lauragift/image/upload/v1532898161/032f30a0-f2e1-11e5-8676-4676c2ca102a_canln7.png">